Chapter 1:

 “Yeah, but she seems…okay; if not a little spoiled.”

-The two returned to the front room greeted by the light snoring of Amala, fast asleep on the couch.
+The two returned to the front room greeted by Amala’s light snoring, fast asleep on the couch.
 Nicolaus and Katie continued their conversation while the television droned on in the background, fading from the scene as the two engaged in relaxed banter.

 “So, what exactly do you do again?
 I mean your job.”
 Taking a sip of water, Katie inquired.